Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Withdrawing

 The user requests a withdrawal either on-chain or off-chain by sending the operator a withdrawal request.
-Once the operator has included this request in a block and the block is submitted on-chain the tokens will be automatically sent to the account owner if the transfer cost is below `GAS_LIMIT_SEND_TOKENS`.
+Once the operator has included this request in a block and the block is submitted on-chain the tokens will be automatically sent to the account owner if the transfer cost is below `gasLimitSendToken`.
 If the cost is higher the funds can still be withdrawn by anyone by calling `withdrawFromApprovedWithdrawal` (and the tokens will be sent to the account owner).

 ### Protocol Fee